How to Wait for User Input in Bash [With 4 Practical Examples]

 Press any key to terminate without timeoutThe program terminates as soon as a key is pressed.
 Note that it doesn’t include Enter key as the exit status of the return key is zero.

 Like waiting to press any key, we can write a Bash script that waits for specific input from the user.
 For instance, the script of this example terminates its execution only when the user presses q.
-Open a file named ‘specifickey.sh’ & write the following script in the nano editor.
+Open a file named specifickey.sh & write the following script to wait for specific user input:

 #!/bin/bash